 I went to see The Royal Ballet’s Anastasia at a live cinema relay at the beginning of November.
-I wrote an article about my experience of live cinema relays for qmunicate, which is coming soon, but here’s my review of the production – leaving aside the issue of cinema screenings!
+I wrote an article about my experience of live cinema relays for qmunicate, but here’s my review of the production – leaving aside the issue of cinema screenings!

 The Royal Ballet’s recent production of Anastasia is undoubtedly unusual.
 Never in my experience of attending ballet performances have I seen two such bluntly opposing styles combined in one provoking package: it’s both sumptuous and stark; opulent and ominous.